 Spicy Vegan White Pizza

-Let's be honest: When pizza is served, it goes fast.
-Filling, easy to share, and customizable to your guests' tastes, it's no wonder pizza is such a popular option.
-The First Mess's spicy vegan white pizza has a sauce made from white beans, truffle oil, yeast, and, of course, plenty of garlic.
-Top with vegetables of your choosing.
+Let's be honest: Pizza is a surefire crowd pleaser.
+It's filling, easy to share, and customizable to your guests' tastes (and dietary restrictions).
+The First Mess's spicy vegan white pizza features a tasty sauce made with white beans, truffle oil, yeast, and, of course, plenty of garlic.
+Top with the vegetables of your choosing and serve while it's hot.

 Zucchini Lasagna With Vegan Ricotta

-This vegan lasagna recipe courtesy of Camille Styles and Jeanine Donofrio is made from brown rice lasagna noodles, zucchini strips, and vegan ricotta.
-The ricotta uses tofu, walnuts, and zucchini to create a soft, melt-in-your-mouth texture.
+This vegan lasagna recipe, courtesy of Camille Styles and Jeanine Donofrio, is made with brown-rice lasagna noodles, zucchini strips, and vegan ricotta.
+The ricotta (which is actually tofu, walnuts, and zucchini) lends the Italian dish a soft, melt-in-your-mouth texture sans dairy.
 If you're looking for a hearty, satisfying main course to please your guests, look no further than this amazing dish.

 No-Bake Chocolate Mocha Fudge and Coconut Tarts

 Ah, yes, the three most beautiful words in the English language: no-bake dessert.
-Half Baked Harvest's recipe for its no-bake chocolate mocha fudge and coconut tarts is as simple as it is divine.
-The coconut crust is made from cashews, Medjool dates, and shredded coconut.
+Half Baked Harvest's recipe for these chocolate mocha fudge and coconut tarts is as simple as it is divine.
+The coconut crust is made with cashews, Medjool dates, and shredded coconut.
 The filling combines instant coffee, cocoa powder, and vanilla extract.
-These will go fast—be sure to keep a couple for yourself before serving.
+These will go fast, so be sure to set aside a couple for yourself before serving.

 Creamy Vegan Lemon Bars